Cross-Domain-Interoperability-Framework/cdifbook/metadata/publication.md

 Figure.
 Decision graph to determine where metadata is located, from the resource publisher's perspective.
 Steps are numbers and referenced in text.

 ## Option 1.
 Embedded in HTML
-Starting at the top (1) in the above figure, if there are HTML landing pages that describe the resources of interest, and the metadata publisher has the necessary authority to update the content of these pages, then CDIF metadata serialised as JSON-LD (see Appendix 1) should be embedded in an HTML <script> element in the &lt;head&gt> section of each landing page (3).
+Starting at the top (1) in the above figure, if there are HTML landing pages that describe the resources of interest, and the metadata publisher has the necessary authority to update the content of these pages, then CDIF metadata serialised as JSON-LD (see Appendix 1) should be embedded in an HTML &lt;script&gt; element in the &lt;head&gt; section of each landing page (3).
 The script should have the following type and profile attributes:

 <p style="text-align: center;">type="application/ld+json" profile="CDIF1.0"</p>